Maven Central Publishing Limits⚓︎

 |---|---|---|

-| Soft Limits | June 16, 2026 | Usage visibility and notifications are available.
-Publishers may see warnings when approaching or exceeding limits, including 75% and 90% thresholds.
+| Soft Limits | June 16, 2026 | Usage visibility and notifications are available in the Usage Center.
+Publishers may see warnings when approaching or exceeding current thresholds.
 Publishing continues without interruption.
-Use this phase to review your usage and adjust publishing patterns. |
+Use this phase to review usage, understand trends, adjust publishing patterns, correct namespace or organization issues, request higher limits or an exemption, or evaluate Maven Central Publisher Pro if appropriate. |

 During the soft-limit phase, notifications are informational only.
 They do not block, throttle, or prevent publishing.